Experience-Monks/360-image-viewer/README.md

 # 360-image-viewer

-Experiments with `regl`, see the result here:
+Experiments with `regl`, see the demo here:

 [(demo)](http://360-image-viewer-test.surge.sh/)